 You can do the same with Google, YouTube, and even Twitter.
 It really depends on which platform you enjoy learning and using the most.

-If you don’t know what to blog about, here are some popular niches for you to think about:
+If you don’t know what to blog about, here are some popular niches for you to choose from:

 - Food